Are you a service provider

 If "Cardholder is not eligible for sales/transaction tax exemption" appears on the back of the secure status card, the cardholder is not exempt from taxation.

-To find out more about tax exemption for Status Indians, visit Information on the tax exemption under section 87 of the Indian Act.
+To find out more about tax exemption for registered persons, visit Information on the tax exemption under section 87 of the Indian Act.